R0bk/Transpector/README.md

 - [ ] Make gifs of features
 - [ ] Custom model support
 - [ ] GPU flag
+- [ ] Add correct shortformer positional embedding links
+- [ ] Select many nodes
+- [ ] Nodes disabled, default and highlighted feature
+- [ ] Layernaming bugs
+- [ ] Move to same data structure in py/ js and ws for syncing
+- [ ] Add in app credits
+- [x] Canvas summed pattern and result rendering
+- [x] Add readme credits
+- [x] Model Outputs
 - [x] MLP nodes
 - [x] Layernorm nodes
 - [x] Refactor Nodes and edges code

+## Credits
+This work has only been possible through the usage of Transformer Lens by Neel Nanda and has been heavily inspired by circuitviz by Alan Cooney